CompassionAI/data-registry/champion_models/tokenizer-olive.card.md

-# Card: spm-tokenizers
+# Card: tokenizer-olive

 ## Purpose

-A set of pre-trained Tibetan tokenizers, intended for use with token-based transformer models.
+A set of pre-trained Tibetan SentencePiece tokenizers, intended for use with token-based transformer models.
 They are intended to be used with the Transformers-based TibertTokenizer class.

 ## Model description